majid-2002/go-fiber-crm/README.md

-A CRM with GoLang with Go fiber and SQL
+A CRM with GoLang using Go fiber , GORM and MySQL